 With some extra investment, chatbots can provide personalized ecommerce customer service in the form of consultations.
 The website of Vibrant Skin Bar, a luxury medical spa and skincare product retailer, features a chatbot that connects visitors to a professional medical consultant.

-Note: Learn about the endless possibilities of using chatbots in ecommerce by reading our article Ecommerce Chatbots: Why Does Every Merchant Need One?
+Note: Learn about the endless possibilities of using chatbots in ecommerce by reading our article Ecommerce Chatbots: How To Use Them To Boost Sales.

 3. Bold and Unconventional Layouts